Jason Tucker

-Jason Tucker (born June 24, 1976) is the wide receivers coach for the BC Lions of the Canadian Football League (CFL).
-He is formerly a gridiron football wide receiver where he played for the Edmonton Eskimos of the CFL and the Dallas Cowboys in the National Football League.
+Jason Tucker (born June 24, 1976) is the receivers coach for the Edmonton Elks of the Canadian Football League (CFL).
+He is formerly a gridiron football wide receiver where he played for the Edmonton Eskimos of the CFL and the Dallas Cowboys in the National Football League (NFL).
 He played college football at Texas Christian University.

-High school career
+Early life

 Tucker attended Robinson High School, where he practiced football, basketball and track.
 He played on the freshman football team but made the varsity basketball and track team as a freshman.

 In football, he was a two-way player as a wide receiver and defensive back.
 As a senior in 1993, he scored 2 touchdowns in the span of 30 seconds against the Troy Trojans.
 He was a two-time All-state selection, finishing with 81 receptions for 1,771 yards and 25 touchdowns.

 In track, his best event was the long jump, in which he was a state finalist his junior and senior years.
-He competed in the 4 × 400 metres relay at the state finals in his senior year.
+He competed in the 4 × 100 metres relay at the state finals in his senior year.